brunonlinespace/linux-lsmod-gui.py/README.md

 # lsmod-gui
-A python equivalent of the lsmod command on Linux, but in GUI format and categorised.
+A python equivalent of lsmod and modinfo commands on Linux, but in GUI format and organised in categories.

 Hello, world!